Keats/tera/README.md

 If value is "I'm using Tera", the output will be "I\'m using Tera"

+#### slugify
+Transform a string into ASCII, lowercase it, trim it, converts spaces to hyphens and remove all characters that are not numbers, lowercase letters or hyphens.

+Example: `{{ value | slugify}}
+If value is "-Hello world! ", the output will be "hello-world".

 #### first
 Returns the first element of an array.
 If the array is empty, returns empty string;